ipzero209/GoldenGate/README.md

 1. Download a zip archive of the project
 2. Transfer to the host that will be running the script
 3. Unpack the archive (this can be in a temporary location)
-4. Run the setup using 'sudo ./shim_setup.py'
+4. Run the setup using 'sudo ./shim_setup.py --install' (The short option '-i' may also be used
 5. Follow the on screen prompts
 6. Verify that the service is running:
   A. 'sudo service shim_svc status'